All Episodes

 Even their shortcomings are written about with sympathy and hope for rehabilitation and redemption.

-It's uh it's it it is what it is, and it's uh now with with uh what what's really going on here, the collective bargaining agreement coming up and the players association using all this controversy here as sort of an intimidating piece of leveraging into the owners.
+And it's now with what's really going on here, the collective bargaining agreement coming up and the Players Association using all this controversy here as sort of an intimidating piece of leveraging as the owners.

 Okay, now you see what we can do.

-And and the players' association guy has an Obama item, he's he's telling the owners, look at I if I have to, I'll get Congress involved.
+He's telling the owners, look, if I have to, I'll get Congress involved.

-And and you might say, well, what's Congress got to do with it?
+And you might say, well, what's Congress got to do with it?

-What what is what why should what what is Sheila Jackson Lee, for example, going to the floor of the House of Representatives to berate and criticize incorrectly with false information, a private citizen.
+What is Sheila Jackson Lee, for example, going to the floor of the House of Representatives to berate and criticize incorrectly with false information a private citizen?

-Me, you you the idea that the NFL is not politicized is um is silly.
+Me, the idea that the NFL is not politicized is silly.

-Now I'm gonna get a little cliched with you here, folks.
+Now, I'm going to get a little cliched with you here, folks.

 I actually believe it.